 Lazulite and Water

 Lazulite, a relatively rare mineral celebrated for its captivating blue hues, has a fascinating and intricate relationship with water, deeply rooted in its chemical and physical properties.
-The mineral’s formula, MgAl2(PO4)2(OH)2, features hydroxide ions (OH)2, which play a crucial role in both its formation and its signature colour palette—ranging from light blue and sky blue to azure blue and even blue green.
+The mineral’s formula, MgAl2(PO4)2(OH)2, features hydroxide ions (OH)2, which play a crucial role in both its formation and its signature colour palette—ranging from light blue and sky blue to azure blue and even blue-green.
 These hydroxide ions are essential in the mineral’s crystal structure, allowing lazulite to absorb and reflect light in ways that produce its prized blue shades.

 Lazulite typically forms in metamorphic rocks, where the presence of water, high pressure, and elevated temperatures drive the transformation of minerals deep within the Earth’s crust.
 This process often results in lazulite occurring alongside other minerals, most notably quartz.
 Notable localities such as Rapid Creek in Canada and the Champion Mine in Mono County, California, are renowned for producing exceptional lazulite specimens, often found in granular or massive forms.
 Collectors highly seek after these prized specimens for their vibrant colour and unique associations with other minerals.